guialexsdev/webmap-utilities/README.md

 This algorithm applies the Aerial Perspective effect to a hillshade.
 This effect consists in reducing the contrast of a hillshade in lower regions and increasing it in higher regions.
 The result is more pleasant hillshade layer.

+The two main parameters, Minimum Contrast and Maximum Contrast, control contrast intensity: positive values increase contrast, negative values decrease contrast.
+Basically, the greater the difference between these two values, the greater the effect of aerial perspective.
+You must test different values to get the best result.
+As a general recommendation, the minimum contrast should be kept below 0 and the maximum contrast above 0.
+Test the following ranges, for example:

 To use this algorithm, click ![](/images/aerial_perspective.png) and follow the instructions described there.

 ### ![](/images/relief_creator.png) Creating a Shaded Relief with two light sources

 This algorithm combines two hillshades, created with two different light sources and with different brightness and contrast settings, to generate a Shaded Relief visually light and with good level of detail.
 The Aerial Perspective effect is automatically applied.

+The **Aerial Perspective Intensity** parameter should be between 40 - 100 for best results.

 To use this algorithm, click ![](/images/relief_creator.png) and follow the instructions described there.